basilean/snoopy/README.md

 A small script to create custom Debian image for Raspberry Pi.

 ## WARNING
-You should not download and execute a script as root without having idea what it does.
+***You should not download and execute a script as (Enoch) root without having idea what it does.***
-(So, please, take a look into it and make sure it fits your environment, there is not warranty)
+So, please, take a look into it and make sure it fits your environment, there is not warranty under any circunstances.

 Raspberry Pi IS NOT open hardware, so, you really don't know if they come bugged.
 (Try to avoid this hardware for real implementations, there are little expensive but far better ARM out there)

+This script was designed for Debian environment, it should work on Ubuntu but I don't even tried.

 ## Description
 It creates a rpi compatible SD image and then wraps classical Debian installation strategy using debotstrap.